-a) Recognition for Formal Training
+- (a) Recognition for Formal Training - (1) Hold a diploma or certificate or professional qualification with represents relevant post-secondary training of less than four (4) years initial placement at Step 11. - (2) Hold a degree from a recognized University at the Bachelor's level or hold a Journeyman's certificate or professional qualifications as a Chef, Registered Nurse, etc., or qualification which represents relevant post-secondary training of at least four (4) years - initial placement at Step 10.

-- i) Hold a degree from a recognized University at the Bachelor's level or hold a Journeyman's certificate or professional qualifications as a Chef, Registered Nurse, etc. or qualification which represents relevant post-secondary training of at least four (4) years - initial placement at Step 13.
-Effective April 1, 2002 - Step 10. - ii) Hold a relevant degree from a recognized University at the Master's level or hold equivalent professional certification or Journeyman's certificate or professional qualifications as a Chef, Registered Nurse, etc. which represents combined training of at least six (6) years initial placement at Step 12.
-Effective April 1, 2002 Step 9. - iii) Hold a relevant degree from a recognized University at the Doctorate level initial placement at Step 11.
-Effective April 1, 2002 Step 9 and April 1, 2003 Step 8. - iv) One additional increment will be granted on initial placement to those who possess a teaching certificate or an Instructor's Diploma or equivalent.
+- (3) Hold a relevant degree from a recognized University at the Master's level or hold equivalent professional certification or Journeyman's certificate or professional qualifications as a Chef, Registered Nurse, etc., which represents combined training of at least six (6) years initial placement at Step 9. - (4) Hold a relevant degree from a recognized university at the Doctorate level initial placement at Step 8. - (5) One additional increment will be granted on initial placement to those who possess a teaching certificate or an Instructor's Diploma or equivalent.

-b) Recognition for Experience
+(b) Recognition for Experience

-- i) One additional step will be granted for each year of related instruction experience. - ii) One additional step will be granted for each two (2) years of related work experience. - iii) Experience which is gained as an integral part of earning an educational credential (e.g., apprenticeship, practicums, work placement, etc.) will not be considered as experience for initial placement. - iv) The above criteria shall be used to a maximum initial placement at Step 9.
-Effective April 1, 2002 Step 7 and April 1, 2003 Step 6. - v) The onus is on the employee to submit to the Employer appropriate proof of education and/or experience.
+- (1) One additional step will be granted for each year of related instruction experience. - (2) One additional step will be granted for each two (2) years of related work experience. - (3) Experience which is gained as an integral part of earning an educational credential (e.g. apprenticeship, practicum's, work placement, etc.) will not be considered as experience for initial placement. - (4) The above criteria shall be used to a maximum initial placement at Step 6. - (5) The onus is on the employee to submit to the Employer appropriate proof of education and/or experience.
 If documentation is unavailable at the time of hiring, retroactive placement or adjustments on the salary scale will be granted after appropriate documentation is submitted.
-No retroactive placements or adjustments will be granted for documentation submitted after the first six (6) calendar months of employment.
+No retroactive placements or adjustments will be granted for documentation submitted after the first six (6) calendar months of employment. - (c) The Employer will provide to the Union and each newly hired employee the details of the employee's initial placement on the salary scale.